Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

 Food Allergy Counselor website and podcast

-Tamara Hubbard, LCPC is a family therapy-trained counselor with special expertise in food allergies.
+Tamara Hubbard, LCPC, is a family therapy-trained counselor dedicated to supporting kids with food allergies.
 On the Food Allergy Counselor website, you can find a directory of therapists who are knowledgeable about food allergies.
 She also shares advice on her podcast and printable therapeutic worksheets.

 Food Allergy and Your Kiddo podcast

 Dr. Alice Hoyt is board-certified in allergy and immunology, pediatrics, and internal medicine.
-The Food Allergy and Your Kiddo podcast is dedicated to giving clear, evidence-based information about food allergies.
+The Food Allergy and Your Kiddo podcast is dedicated to giving clear, evidence-based information about food allergies for kids.
 This includes symptoms, skin and blood testing, oral food challenges, epinephrine treatment, prevention, and mental health support for families.

 Remember!
 Print these important allergy forms